 Fitbit has come to quickly dominate the fitness tracker field, accounting for some 70 percent of all wearables.
 That's largely because Fitbit devices are easy to use, accurate and affordable.
-Still, within Fitbit's lineup are eight different devices, ranging from the $59 Fitbit Zip to the $249 Fitbit Surge.
+Still, within Fitbit's lineup are nine different devices, ranging from the $59 Fitbit Zip to the $300 Fitbit Ionic.

 So which Fitbit will best suit your needs?
 We'll help you decide which tracker to buy based on price and features, plus what you plan to do with it.